Justification of Red List Category

 African Raptor DataBank data suggests that given available habitat, of varying suitability, there could be a population size of 73,860 pairs in Africa.
 Ferguson-Lees and Christie (2001) estimated a global population of 100,000-999,999 individuals, with the population in South Asia estimated at between 10,000-99,999 individuals.
 Therefore, the overall population size is placed here in the range 100,000-499,999 mature individuals.

 Declines have been reported from northern, western and southern Africa (Global Raptors Information Network 2015).
-The Red Data Book of South Africa, Lesotho and Swaziland assessed the rate of decline as >60% over the past 50 years (Taylor 2015), and in Namibia the decline has been estimated at 63% over 30 years (Simmons 2015) (roughly equating to a decline of 80.8% over 3 generations [49.8 years]).
-In Burkina Faso, Mali and Niger the population outside protected areas decreased by over 87% between 1969-1973 and 2000-2004 (Thiollay 2006).
-In the Masai Mara ecosystem, Kenya, the population decreased by 28% between 1976-1988 and 2003-2005 (Virani et al. 2011), roughly equivalent to 43.1-66.4% over 3 generations.
+The Red Data Book of South Africa, Lesotho and Swaziland assessed the rate of decline as >60% over the past 50 years (Taylor 2015), and in Namibia the decline has been estimated at 63% over 30 years (Simmons 2015) (roughly equating to a decline of 74% over 3 generations [41.07 years]).
+In Burkina Faso, Mali and Niger the population outside protected areas decreased by over 87% between 1969-1973 and 2000-2004 (Thiollay 2006), equating to a decline of c.93% over three generations.
+In the Masai Mara ecosystem, Kenya, the population decreased by 28% between 1976-1988 and 2003-2005 (Virani et al. 2011), roughly equivalent to 46% over 3 generations.
 The population is also thought to have plummeted in south Morocco to the extent that it is considered near to extinction there, but a breeding population possibly remains in Algeria (J. R. Garrido in litt.
 2018).
 Such rapid declines are not seen across the entirety of its African range though, with increases seen in Botswana (Garbett et al. 2018, G. Maude in litt.
 2018), and this species does remain the most common eagle in Ethiopia (E. Buechley in litt.
 2018).
+The frequency of reports of Tawny Eagle sightings in India on eBird declined by c.75% during 2000-2018, suggesting that the population may also be declining in this part of the range (SoIB 2020).
+With steep declines recorded in many areas, but possible increases in others, the global population is suspected to be declining at a rate of 30-49% over three generations.

 Behaviour The species is resident across the Afrotropical, Indomalayan and fringing Palearctic regions (34°N to 31°S) but occurs in discrete populations.
 It is common across its range, and generally sedentary, although individuals are nomadic and will occasionally wander long distances.
 In West Africa individuals will make short distance seasonal movements south into the damper woodlands during October – November and return in April (Ferguson- Lees and Christie, 2001).
 Habitat The species occupies dry open habitats from sea level to 3000m, and will occupy both woodland and wooded savannah.
 In India it can be found near cultivated areas, settlements and slaughterhouses (Ferguson- Lees and Christie, 2001).
 Diet The species has a wide prey base, taking mammals, birds, reptiles, insects, and occasionally fish and amphibians.
 It will also regularly consume carrion and pirate other raptors’ prey (Ferguson- Lees and Christie, 2001).
 Breeding Site Nesting occurs on a large stick platform that may also incorporate animal bones, and is located on top of tall isolated trees or occasionally on top of a pylon.
 The breeding season in Africa spans March to August in the north, October to June in the West, April to January in central and southern areas, and year-round (but mainly May-November) in Kenya.
 In India the season spans November to August (Ferguson- Lees and Christie, 2001).